OpenKnowledgeMaps/Headstart/server/workers/README.md

 Execute command: `CREATE DATABASE databasename;`

+Exit the container and re-enter it as normal user: `docker exec -it VARYINGNAME_db_1 /bin/bash`

+Execute command: `python manage.py`

 * In `preprocessing/conf/config_local.ini` change "databasename" to the dev/production database name for the specific integration.
 This should be in line with the database names provided in `settings.py`